 The Rock reflects a rainbow of colours as the sun climbs higher… Definitely a great way to start the day!

 The midday heat is still best avoided, even in the middle of a Northern Territory winter, and the best time of day to explore the sacred site of Uluru is early in the morning, or later in the afternoon.

 Take plenty of water as you set off on the 10km hike around The Rock.
-Most people are surprised at the lush woodlands and waterholes they encounter enroute, along with the petroglyphs hidden in the caves and fissures of the rock – a record of the culture and history of the Anangu people.
+Most people are surprised at the lush woodlands and waterholes they encounter en route, along with the petroglyphs hidden in the caves and fissures of the rock – a record of the culture and history of the Anangu people.

-Allow at least 4 hours to walk, and if you really want to soak in the culture and surrounds, maybe a little longer.
+Allow at least 4 hours to walk, and if you really want to soak in the culture and surroundings, maybe a little longer.
 It took us 3 hours to cycle around it with stops.

 The show never ends, as the colours of The Rock continue to change with each passing hour of the day.
 Why not tag a walk onto sunrise or sunset?